 Wednesday morning, the South Dakota Legislative Research Council announced all Veto Day business electronically.
 Legislators will participate remotely from their home via online conference in the interest of social distancing.

-This comes days after one state lawmaker, Rep. Bob Glanzer, was hospitalized due to COVID-19.
+This comes days after one state lawmaker, Rep. Bob Glanzer,

 South Dakota Public Broadcasting will provide livestream coverage of the session, making the process open to the public electronically, but not physically.

 Senator Brock Greenfield, President Pro Tempore, said via a press release while the electronic Veto Day may be unusual, given current events, it is necessary.

 "We're all committed to doing whatever we can as lawmakers and just as people to curtail the spread of COVID-19 in South Dakota.
 As important as it is to wrap up our legislative business on March 30, it's just as important that we do it without putting anyone's health in jeopardy," Greenfield said.